General Guidance and Information

 Discharge planning should begin at intake with a discussion about the patient’s current housing situation.
 For individuals with a history of homelessness or housing instability this intake should include a discussion or current living arrangements; with this early planning some housing situations can be reserved while the individual is hospitalized.

-- For patients with serious mental illness and/or functional impairment, contact the local Department of Mental Health (DMH) Area Office to determine if the patient is a DMH consumer and to identify potential housing and/or respite resources If the patient is not already a DMH consumer, complete and submit the DMH application for services.
+- For patients with serious mental illness, the hospital should contact the local Department of Mental Health (DMH) Area Office to determine if the patient is a DMH consumer and to identify potential housing and/or respite resources.
+If the patient is not already a DMH consumer, consult with the local DMH Area office to determine if a DMH application for services is appropriate.

 Resources for Discharge Planners to Assist Patients who are Homeless or Housing Unstable

 - Online Housing Tool for Hospital Discharge Staff: This decision tree can help guide hospital discharge staff when working with an individual experiencing homelessness or at risk of homelessness by providing specific action steps tailored to the individual’s unique situation.
 A short companion video provides instructions for using the Housing Tool.
 Transcript PDF | Doc

 - MassHealth Bulletins: These three new Bulletins outline MassHealth’s requirements for Acute Inpatient Hospitals PDF | Doc, Psychiatric Inpatient Hospitals PDF | Doc, and Managed Care Entities PDF | Doc with regards to discharge planning to support individuals experiencing or at risk of homelessness.
 A list of Acute Inpatient Hospitals PDF | XLSX and Psychiatric Inpatient Hospitals PDF | XLSX to which these Bulletins apply.